• Skip to primary navigation

 What is Turkey Bacon?

-It is meat made from chopped, formed, cured, and smoked turkey.
+It is meat made from chopped, formed, cured, and smoked turkey - similar in base to ground turkey taste guide.

 Turkey bacon came into existence to substitute pork bacon for two categories of people.